ddev/ddev-selenium-standalone-chrome/README.md

 ### The easy way: Use noVNC (built-in)

-1. Remove --headless from the MINK_DRIVER_ARGS_WEBDRIVER in your project's .ddev/config.selenium-standalone-chrome.yaml.
+1. Remove `--headless` from the `MINK_DRIVER_ARGS_WEBDRIVER` in your project's `.ddev/config.selenium-standalone-chrome.yaml`.
 Run `ddev restart`.
-2. On your host, run `ddev launch :7900` or browse to https://[DDEV SITE URL]:7900 to watch tests run with noVNC (neat!).
+2. On your host, run `ddev launch :7900` or browse to `https://[DDEV SITE URL]:7900` to watch tests run with noVNC (neat!).

-By default noVNC connects without password, you can enable password by removing the "VNC_NO_PASSWORD=1" line in the file `docker-compose.selenium-chrome.yaml`, the default password will be `secret`, and you can set the custom one via `VNC_PASSWORD` environment variable.
+By default noVNC connects without password, you can enable password by removing the `VNC_NO_PASSWORD=1` line in the file `docker-compose.selenium-chrome.yaml`, the default password will be `secret`, and you can set the custom one via `VNC_PASSWORD` environment variable.

 This enables you to quickly see what is going on with your tests.